Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // JESTER TEAM SETTINGS
 ttt_single_jester_independent               1       // Whether a single jester OR independent should spawn in a round.
-If disabled, both a jester AND an independent can spawn at the same time ttt_jesters_trigger_traitor_testers         1       // Whether jesters trigger traitor testers as if they were traitors ttt_jesters_visible_to_traitors             1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to members of the traitor team ttt_jesters_visible_to_monsters             1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to members of the monster team
+If disabled, both a jester AND an independent can spawn at the same time ttt_single_jester_independent_max_players   0       // The maximum players to have a single jester OR independent spawn in a row.
+If there are more players than this both a jester AND an independent can spawn in the same row.
+Set to 0 to disable.
+Not used if "ttt_single_jester_independent" is disabled. ttt_jesters_trigger_traitor_testers         1       // Whether jesters trigger traitor testers as if they were traitors ttt_jesters_visible_to_traitors             1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to members of the traitor team ttt_jesters_visible_to_monsters             1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to members of the monster team